 Many Specialists Involved in Your Child's Care

-Because these conditions require care from many specialists, your child’s team may include head and neck surgeons, pulmonologists, neurologists, allergists, gastroenterologists, speech pathologists, nutritionists, and social workers who are specially trained to work with children.
-We coordinate your child’s care and work with your child to help them overcome the challenges they face.
+Because these conditions require care from different specialists, your child’s team may include head and neck surgeons, pulmonologists, neurologists, allergists, gastroenterologists, speech pathologists, nutritionists, and social workers who are specially trained to work with children.
+We coordinate your child’s care and help him or her overcome challenges.

 Duke Health offers locations throughout the Triangle.
 Find one near you.

 In some cases, open surgery (in which an incision is made in the neck to access the airway) is required to clear an airway blockage.
 Your doctor will discuss the best options for your child, which may include procedures to stabilize the windpipe or a create a new airway (tracheostomy).